-We address the challenge of making pairwise distances statistically identifiable in modern deep generative models without impractical assumptions.
-Next, we outline our assumptions and formalize the objective, which we solve in Sec.
-4 and we show that our approach ensures not only identifiable distances, but also a broader set of identifiable metric structures.
+The problem we solve in this paper is to ensure that pairwise distances, and similar quantities, become statistically identifiable in contemporary deep generative models without impractical assumptions.
+Next, we explicate our assumptions and formalize the goal, which we then solve in Sec.
+4.